Gisburn: History

 The old Roman road from Ribchester to Ilkley passes to the south of the modern civil parish, with the remains of a 4th-century Romano-British farmstead known as Bomber Camp located just over the boundary with Bracewell and Brogden.

 The layout of this linear village, with properties facing the main street and tenement plots running down to a back lane, is common of many established in the tenth century.

+The manor of Gisburn was part of the Percy Fee which was listed under Craven in the Domesday Book.
+In the 1140s, William de Percy II, granted the Dudland area, in the southwest of the parish, to the Cistercian monks who founded Sawley Abbey.
+And in 1242, William de Percy, 6th Baron Percy donated the manor.
+By 1571, the manor was among the former monastic lands owned by Henry Darcy, the son of Sir Arthur Darcy.
+He sold it to William Lister.

 Gisburn was the centre of a large ancient parish, which also included the townships of Gisburn Forest, Paythorne, Newsholme, Horton, Rimington, Middop, Nappa and Swinden.

 In 1612 a village resident, Jennet Preston, was tried at the Lancashire witch trials, accused of causing the death of Thomas Lister by witchcraft.
 Her trial took place in York as the village then lay within Yorkshire.
 Preston was found guilty and was hanged at York Knavesmire.

 Markets were held on Main Street until 1911, when the livestock market moved to its present site at the western end of the village next to the former railway station.

 The Pennine Bridleway National Trail and Ribble Way pass through the parish, with former crossing Gisburne Park and the latter following roads through the village.